Kerry County Council: Post-independence

 During the Irish Civil War, the government used its powers to dissolve the council in May 1923, with a commissioner appointed to conduct the business of the council.
 A new council was elected in May 1926.
-The council moved to new premises, the Ashe Memorial Hall, Denny Street, Tralee in March 1928.
 In September 1930 the council was again dissolved and a commissioner appointed.
 Following the election of a Fianna Fáil government, the Councillors displaced in 1930 were restored to office in May 1932.

 In 1942 the number of Councillors was reduced from 30 to 26.
-At the same time the county management system was introduced.
+At the same time, the county management system was introduced.
 The council was again dissolved in May 1945, with elections resuming in October 1948.
-In 1953 the term of office for Councillors was increased from 3 to 5 years, and in 1985 the number of Councillors was increased to the present number of 27.
-In January 1989 the council moved to Áras an Chontae, Rathass.
+In 1953 the term of office for councillors was increased from 3 to 5 years, and in 1985 the number of Councillors was increased to 27.

 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.

+Regional Assembly

+Kerry County Council has two representatives on the Southern Regional Assembly who are part of the South-West Strategic Planning Area Committee.

+Premises

+The county council is based at Áras an Chontae (County Buildings) in the Rathass area of Tralee.
+The building was originally completed in 1842 as the Tralee Union Workhouse.
+It subsequently served as St Catherine's Hospital between the 1930s and 1984.
+After the hospital closed, the building was refurbished and converted to become the county council's headquarters, opening as such in 1989.

+From 1899 until 1910 the council met at Tralee Courthouse.
+In January 1910 the council moved its headquarters to a purpose-built County Hall on Godfrey Place in Tralee, which it shared with Tralee Urban District Council.
+The building was set on fire by British Black and Tans during the Siege of Tralee of November 1920.

+After the fire, the two councils decided not to return to County Hall, which was instead subsequently repaired to become an entertainment venue.
+The two councils instead built a new joint headquarters on Denny Street in the centre of Tralee, which was completed in 1928 and named the Ashe Memorial Hall, being dedicated to the memory of the republican Thomas Ashe (1885–1917), who was from County Kerry.
+The council remained based at the Ashe Memorial Hall until it moved to Áras an Chontae in January 1989.

+Elections

+Members of Kerry County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).

-Local Electoral Areas and Municipal Districts
+Local electoral areas and municipal districts

-Kerry County Council is divided into the following municipal districts and local electoral areas, defined by electoral divisions.
+County Kerry is divided into LEAs and municipal districts, defined by electoral divisions.

 Councillors

-The following were elected at the 2019 Kerry County Council election, under the boundaries which existed at the time.
+The following were elected at the 2024 Kerry County Council election.

+2024 seats summary

 Councillors by electoral area

-This list reflects the order in which Councillors were elected on 24 May 2019.
+This list reflects the order in which councillors were elected on 7 June 2024.